 Uniform cloud management, especially when using more than one cloud, mitigates financial and other challenges.
 Respondents today are using various approaches to achieve this.

-Governance/compliance is by far the most popular method (80%), followed by 62% who use cloud management platforms and 41% using automation.
+Governance and compliance are by far the most popular methods (80%), followed by 62% who use cloud management platforms and 41% who use automation.

-"Utilizing reusable infrastructure as code, cloud native services, and centralized governance and cyber security operations support these top three methods as they standardize and automate the management of cloud, streamline security and compliance efforts, reduce attack surface, and accelerate speed to value," said Ritchie.
+"Utilizing reusable infrastructure as code, cloudnative services, and centralized governance and cyber security operations support these top three methods as they standardize and automate the management of cloud, streamline security and compliance efforts, reduce attack surface, and accelerate speed to value," said Ritchie.